DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/provide-interactivity/create-drill-down-reports.md

 	![](../../../images/eurd-web-drill-down-report-label-smart-tag.png)

-	The Expression Editor allows yu to enter an expression that displays different text based on the detail report's `DrillDownExpanded` property value.
+	The Expression Editor allows you to enter an expression that displays different text based on the detail report's `DrillDownExpanded` property value.

 	```
 	Iif( [ReportItems.Detail1.DrillDownExpanded],'Hide Details' ,'Show Details' )